theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 **Max** (0:47:23): Second channel.
 Yeah, frustrations.

-**Alan** (0:47:30): Mark is definitely going to tweet this.
+**Alan** (0:47:30): Michaël is definitely going to tweet this.
 Sorry, let me ask the question again.

 **Max** (0:47:36): What are your biggest frustrations with the AI safety community?

-**Alan** (0:47:41): Frustrations.
-AI safety community frustrations.
-What is AI safety?

-**Max** (0:47:51): Okay.
-Okay.
-Alan, in your opinion.
-Max.
-Right, let's go again.
-Alan, in your opinion, what is AI safety?  <a href="#outline">⬆</a>

 ## AI Safety Includes Addressing Negative Consequences of AI

+**Max** (0:47:51): Alan, in your opinion, what is AI safety?

 **Alan** (0:48:07): I think there's a broad version of this term.
 Maybe several broad versions of this term, and several narrow versions.
 So I think the narrow version, of course, is like, of course, meaning death between us.
 AI existential safety.
 So how do you prevent AI from being an existential risk to people, whether it's through empowerment or human extinction or something else?
 There's broader versions of the AI safety to that include more than existential risk.

-So you might include S risks, which care a lot about, like, suffering caused by artificial intelligence, either through conflict or something else.
+**Alan**: So you might include S risks, which care a lot about, like, suffering caused by artificial intelligence, either through conflict or something else.
 And I think there's an even broader notion of AI safety, which like, in my mind, this is the ideal definition of AI safety, and it encompasses literally everything. we care about all the negative consequences from AI, we try to draw the threads, between all these phenomena we're observing and core technical and social problems.

-So this includes things the things that people study in fairness.
+**Alan**: This includes things the things that people study in fairness.
 AI that like, aren't really able to, like, learn what our fairness judgments are.
-AI that just exacerbate discrimination that is already present in society and that is present in data sets that we use to train these AIs.
+AI that just exacerbate discrimination that is already present in society and that is present in datasets that we use to train these AIs.
 So I think that's that broad definition, to me is the ideal definition, the one we can all get behind, you know, so that we can do things that we practically agree on, more regulation, slowing down AI development, more verification of AI systems before we deploy them.

 **Max** (0:49:39): Okay, given that definition, and maybe focusing on the narrow AI safety, X risk definition, what's your biggest frustration with the community or the set of people that currently works on, insofar that they are able to be homogenized?
 Maybe you should go into more specific subsets of this community.
 But yeah, the people that worry about the X risk AI safety.  <a href="#outline">⬆</a>

 ## Frustration: Lack of Bridge Building Between AI Safety and Fairness Communities

 **Alan** (0:50:11): So I haven't actually been doing this for that long.
-I think I've been doing like, I guess I've been considering myself a part of this community for like, maybe a year and a half, two years ish.
+I think I've been doing like, I guess I've been considering myself a part of this community for like, maybe a year and a half, two years-ish.
 So like, basically just for my PhD.
 Yeah, so I mean, in the short amount of time, I think it's been pretty great.
 So far, just finding people who care about the same things that I do and are motivated to work.
-Similarly, I think this is definitely a big like, anti frustration, I guess it's like, I think it's very frustrating working on something by yourself.
+Similarly, I think this is definitely a big like, anti frustration.

+**Alan**: I guess it's like, I think it's very frustrating working on something by yourself.
 And thinking you're the only person around you who cares about the problem.
 And everybody else thinks you're on the crazy train or something.
 Yeah, maybe one frustration, though, is I think it'd be a lot better if more people in the AIX safety community were like, more explicitly wanting to build bridges to other communities that also care about safety in the broad, broad sense.
 So in particular, and to the fairness, and ethics communities, just because I think coordination is a super important thing for us to be doing.
 It might even be a low hanging fruit to slow down AI development and make sure we don't face negative consequences.
 Yeah, I guess that'd be the main thing for me.

+## More People Could Join The AI Safety Community in the Future

 **Max** (0:51:31): Do you see this community changing a lot?
 Like, let's say, by this community, let's say the set of people that if you ask them, what do you do?
 They would say something along the lines of, I work to ensure that X risk from AI doesn't happen.
 Do you think you see that set of people changing a lot in the next few years? <a href="#outline">⬆</a>

-## More People Will Join AI Safety Community in the Future

 **Alan** (0:51:58): I think more people are gonna get on the train, same train as we are on right now.
 Yeah.
 You know, AI is being deployed much more.
 These ridiculous generative models.
 It's wild when you're put out of a job by an AI in 2025.
-Maybe we predict to 2060.
+Maybe we predicted 2060.
 Right?
 So this is a good thing.
-I guess I hope that like, you know, and getting more people on this train, we also make sure that we repair the bridges that don't exist or have been burned between the different safety communities. <a href="#outline">⬆</a>
+I guess I hope that like, you know, by getting more people on this train, we also make sure that we repair the bridges that don't exist or have been burned between the different safety communities. <a href="#outline">⬆</a>

 ## Building Bridges by Attending Conferences and Understanding Different Perspectives

-**Max** (0:52:34): Not sure how this is gonna happen.
-But I think a good first step is just talking to people going to the places that they frequent, like, you know, I think definitely some AI safety people AIX safety people should just go to fact, the biggest conference in fairness that's held yearly and just like, talk to people about concerns, we should submit papers there, we should like, actually try to understand fact people are saying, you know, do some show social theory, like, you know, like, study some psychology.
+**Alan** (0:52:34): Not sure how this is gonna happen.
+But I think a good first step is just talking to people going to the places that they frequent, like, you know, I think definitely some AI safety people AIX safety people should just go to fact, the biggest conference in fairness that's held yearly and just like, talk to people about concerns, we should submit papers there, we should like, actually try to understand fact people are saying.
+You know, do some show social theory, like, you know, like, study some psychology.
 Like, really think about, like, how AIs are going to interact with society.
 Like, maybe as well, we should try to develop, like, some sort of, I guess, a point of view that is not just techno optimist, like, you know, even if we solve alignment, what are the problems that are that are left?

-**Max** (0:53:34): How similar do you think the technical problems are between the fairness community and the air safety community?
-Somewhat similar.  <a href="#outline">⬆</a>

 ## Technical Problems in Fairness and AI Safety Have Similarities

+**Max** (0:53:34): How similar do you think the technical problems are between the fairness community and the AI safety community?  <a href="#outline">⬆</a>
-**Alan** (0:53:51): So I think one particular technical problem in fairness is what...
-So in a particular context, let's say, I don't know, hiring in this particular country

-**Max** (0:54:09): with this particular historical context.
+**Alan** (0:53:51):  Somewhat similar.
+I think one particular technical problem in fairness is what...
+So in a particular context, let's say, I don't know, hiring in this particular country with this particular historical context.

 **Alan** (0:54:14): What do we do?
 Like, what are the conceptions of fairness that are at play here?
 Can we learn these things and formalize them in a certain way so that we can actually try to understand what's going on and come to a consensus about what we're doing?
-I think the techniques that we're coming up with in air safety are super, super relevant
+I think the techniques that we're coming up with in AI Safety are super, super relevant for this.

-**Max** (0:54:32): for this.

 **Alan** (0:54:33): If we do RLHF to actually learn people's preferences, then we study the reward functions.
-I think that might give us valuable insight, actually, about what people actually think

-**Max** (0:54:42): about in fairness.
+I think that might give us valuable insight, actually, about what people actually think about in fairness.

 **Alan** (0:54:44): I think general stuff too.
-Anytime we think about generalization problems in air safety, these are also relevant in fairness because fairness problems aren't just one shot, oh, the train test distribution are going to be the same.
+Anytime we think about generalization problems in AI safety, these are also relevant in fairness because fairness problems aren't just one shot, 'oh, the train test distribution are going to be the same'.
 Things are changing in the real world as well.
 So totally, I think that thing is also relevant.

-Another thing is just all the stuff about instrumental goals and reinforcement learning systems and agents.
+**Alan**: Another thing is just all the stuff about instrumental goals and reinforcement learning systems and agents.
 If we're going to be deploying algorithms in society that make consequential decisions about people's welfare, well, these are going to be decisions that are going to be made over time.
 In making decisions over time, we don't want the AI systems we're deploying to do really weird things, have really weird instrumental goals.
-So I think the connection to me seems pretty clear, but it hasn't been communicated well,  <a href="#outline">⬆</a>
+So I think the connection to me seems pretty clear, but it hasn't been communicated well, which is pretty unfortunate. <a href="#outline">⬆</a>

 ## AI Systems with Weird Instrumental Goals Pose Risks to Society

-**Max** (0:55:36): which is pretty unfortunate.
-You have a center of long-term risk, Hodyam.
+**Max** (0:55:36): You have a center of long-term risk, Hodyam.

+**Alan**: I do.
 I do.
-I do.
 It's a size too small, I think.

-I think so as well.
-You're a size too vain.
-Well played, well played.
+**Max**: I think so as well.

+**Michaël**: Or a size too big.

+**Max**: Well played, well played.
 What's this whole S-risk thing?

 **Alan** (0:56:02): S-risks, okay.

 **Max** (0:56:03): Well, to learn...

-**Alan** (0:56:04): Maybe also X-risk.
+**Michaël** (0:56:04): Maybe also X-risk.

 **Max** (0:56:05): Sure.
 What's this whole X-risk, S-risk, C-risk?

-I'm not sure what C-risk is, but...
-It's catastrophic.
-Oh, I see, I see. <a href="#outline">⬆</a>
+**Alan**: I'm not sure what C-risk is, but...

+**Max**: It's catastrophic risk.

 # AI Risks, Cooperation, and Motivations

 ## Understanding X-Risks and S-Risks

-**Alan** (0:56:10): Right, right.
-Those things.

-**Max** (0:56:12): Yeah.
-So I think that's it.
-I think that's it.
-I think that's it.
-I think that's it.
-I think that's it.
-I think that's it.
-I think that's it.  <a href="#outline">⬆</a>

-## Existential Risks Could Result in Human Extinction or Lost Capacity for Greatness

-**Alan** (0:56:20): So X-risk is existential risk.
+**Alan** (0:56:20): X-risk is existential risk.
 I think of this as problems that would either result in human extinction or in the lost capacity of humans to do things in the future.
 And maybe when I say things, I mean great things.
 Maybe when I think about great things, this is somewhat valuated.
-I mean, I think it'd be pretty cool if we traveled the stars, we see another species

-**Max** (0:56:51): who try to help them.
+I mean, I think it'd be pretty cool if we traveled the stars, we see another species and try to help them.
 I don't know.

 **Alan** (0:56:55): There seem to be a lot of things we could do in the universe, improve our understanding, really just go through and review our history and try to become better agents.
-All of this becomes impossible if we're extinct or if we are trapped on a planet that has

-**Max** (0:57:11): had all of the resources depleted.  <a href="#outline">⬆</a>
+All of this becomes impossible if we're extinct or if we are trapped on a planet that has had all of the resources depleted.

-## Suffering Risks Include Factory Farming, Dictatorships, and Wars

-**Alan** (0:57:14): So that to me is an existential risk.
+**Alan**: So that to me is an existential risk.
 An S-risk is a suffering risk.
 So these are things that could cause really, really lots of suffering in the world.
 So what are some examples of things that cause a lot of suffering today?
 Factory farming, arguably.

-**Max** (0:57:32): It's absolutely terrible how we treat our animals today.
+It's absolutely terrible how we treat our animals today.
 What are the things that could cause a lot of suffering?

+**Max**: Dictatorships.

-Dictatorships.
-Dictatorships, yeah.
+**Alan**: Dictatorships, yeah.

 **Alan** (0:57:48): Malevolence is a lot of...

-**Max** (0:57:50): Simulation.
+**Michaël** (0:57:50): Simulation.

 **Alan** (0:57:51): Yeah, so I guess there are some more mundane things than there are things that are a bit more hypothetical but seem they could happen given the technologies that we're developing right now.